-> Bounty Mophead Hydrangea - trade gallon
+> Bounty Mophead Hydrangea - various sizes

 Hydrangea arborescens ’Bounty’ offers a variation on the theme of ’Annabelle’.
 Again the white flowers are mostly sterile & showy but the sepals comprising the mophead are smaller than those of ’Annabelle’.
 The flower heads display on stout stems and are less likely to flop or sprawl after rain, which we need.
 Tough & reliable bloomer on the new growth of the season.
 Shared with us by Keith Howe, Country Gardens, Fall City, WA.
 Zones 4 - 8.
 Height to 3 feet or so.